xlwknx/react-static-netlifycms/README.md

 ```

 ##GET /application/reset-key/1
-Reset old application key and retrive new one
+Reset old application key and retrive new one.

 Request info
 ```